 Thanks for Dropping by.
 Here’s a blog-only exclusive offer for you!

 Rummy: Whether players play rummy for cash or for free, the objective in Rummy is to meld one’s cards into valid sets and sequences until the predetermined score is achieved or the number of deals is completed.

 Gin Rummy: The objective is to meld one’s cards into valid sets and runs until a player knocks or lays down their hand after melding sets and runs.

 Rummy: As per the basic rules of Rummy, each player draws a card either from the stockpile or the discard pile on their turn.
 After picking a card, the player discards a card to the discard pile.
 But if the player chooses to draw the top card from the discard section, the rules prohibit them from discarding the card picked to the discard pile in the same turn.

-Gin Rummy: The non-dealing player has the choice to pick the first card from the open deck.
-If the player refuses to use it, then the opportunity goes to the dealer.
+Gin Rummy: The non-dealing player has the choice to pick the topmost card from the open deck.
+If the player refuses to pick that card, the opportunity goes to the dealer.
 If the dealer does not want to pick that card either, the non-dealing player may pick a card from the closed deck.

 Rummy: Face cards are worth 10 points each, while the numbered cards are worth their face values.
 The total value of the unmatched cards in each player’s hand at the time of declaration is added up to the winner’s final score.

 Gin Rummy: Here the player may make a show in two ways.
 The first way is by declaring the hand after melding all the cards in sets and runs with no deadwood.
 This is called going gin and the player scores 25 points.
 The second way is by knocking.
 If the total value of a player’s deadwood cards is less than 10, the player may go for knocking.
 Here, the knocker’s score is equal to the difference between the values of their deadwood cards and the deadwood cards of their opponent.